Tokennn/Pokemon.WPF/README.md

 > [!IMPORTANT]
 > To get started with this project, you'll need:

-- [SQL](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) SQL Server Express installed on your local machine.
+- [SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) installed on your local machine.

 Visual Studio with WPF and Entity Framework extensions enabled.

-Access to Git.
+- (
+- [Git](https://git-scm.com/downloads) for version control and collaboration.

 ## Installation